lilbud/CTIFT/README.md

 # CTIFT
 Concert Tape Info File Trimmer

+# Changelog
+2023-09-11 (v3.0) - Updated script to be semi-automatic.
+The user is no longer prompted to input the needed values.
+Instead, a hellish regex pattern is used instead.
+It works with no issue roughly 95% of the time.
+Occasionally some issues will pop up which really aren't easy to fix (typos in the original file for one), and putting in a case for every single fix would be ridiculous.
+Some editing afterwards might be needed.
+The script also has a boolean flag to enable exporting a file with no arrows (->, -->, >, etc.), mainly useful if you want to batch rename files.

+2023-08-04 (v2.0) - Rewrote script to make it much cleaner and easier to use.
+Auto exports files to same directory as inputted info file.
+Reason for the big jump in version numbers is because I basically rewrote the script from scratch, and felt it changed enough to warrant it.
+Also removed the .exe file, as it was unnecessary.

+2023-01-07 (v1.4) - small fixes to regex

+2022-11-27 (v1.3?) - The pop-up to select a file is now gone, it was quite buggy and at times would disappear behind other windows (and no taskbar icon to find it).
+Replaced with just a simple "enter file path here" prompt.

+2022-09-14 (v1.2) - small fixes

+2022-07-24 (v1.1) - regex files

+2022-07-21 (v1.0) - initial release

+# Info:
 Introduction:
 I created this program as a way to trim the info files that come with many concert tapes and bootlegs (the kind traded around on sites like etree, lossless legs, and the like).
 These trimmed files can then be used with a program like MP3Tag to tag the audio files with proper song titles.
 When you download a show, it usually comes with a info file like this: